 Bottom Line

-It is technically possible to open a business bank account without an EIN, but it is not recommended.
-Sole proprietors and single-member LLCs can use SSNs instead of EINs to open accounts, but it can open your business up to many problems.
-Obtaining an EIN is free and can be done in 10 minutes on the IRS website.
+Sole proprietors and single-member LLCs can use an SSN instead of an EIN, but this can lead to tax issues and impact personal credit.
+Obtaining an EIN is free and takes just a few minutes on the IRS website.
 If you plan to see your small business grow, get your EIN before opening any business bank accounts.